ASmith155/ImplementingOsTicket/README.md

 <p>
 </p>
 <p>
-Alright, now that you are connected to your VM you will have to enable IIS.
+After connecting to your VM you will have to enable IIS(Internet Information Services).
 Simply access the control panel then select uninstall a program.
 Off to the left select "Turn windows features on or off".
 A list will appear then you will enable Internet Information Services.
 </p>
 <img src="https://i.imgur.com/qtEnuWu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>